Submissions

 Download Word template (DOCX, 79.7KiB) Download LaTeX Template (ZIP, 188.7KiB)

-Submit your PDF file via email to mail@humanbehaviourinfires.se .
+Submit both your final PDF file and source file (either Word file or LaTeX source files compressed in a zipped folder) via email to mail@humanbehaviourinfires.se .

 Once you have submitted, you will receive a confirmation.
 If you do not receive a confirmation within one week after the submission deadline, please reach out to one of the conference chairs via email.